mihaiolteanu/vuiet/README.md

     If RANDOM is t, play the tracks at random, indefinitely.
     The number of tracks is equal to VUIET-ARTIST-TRACKS-LIMIT.

+**vuiet-play-playing-track-album**

+    Play the full album of the currently playing track.

+**vuiet-info-playing-track-album**

+    Open an info buffer for the currently playing track album.

+**vuiet-play-album** *artist album*

+    Play the whole ALBUM of the given ARTIST.
+    If called interactively, the album can be picked interactively from the ARTIST's top albums.

 **vuiet-play-artist-similar** *artists*

     Play tracks from artists similar to ARTISTS.